-All heliophile plants love to soak up the rays.
-Some examples of these sun-loving plants are succulents and cacti.
-Though these plants are well adapted, some plants are not ready for that extreme heatwave.
+Some heliophiles love to soak up the rays like some sun-loving plants like succulents and cacti.
+Though these plants are well adapted, some plants are kept indoors and not ready for that extreme heatwave.

 Here are a few simple tips to work on the upkeep of your leafy and flowery friends!